BBC Two: Launch

 By 11:00 on 21 April 1964, power had been restored to the studios and programming began, thus making Play School the first programme to be shown officially on the channel.
 The launch schedule, postponed from the night before, was then shown that evening, albeit with minor changes.
 In reference to the power cut, the transmission opened with a shot of a lit candle which was then sarcastically blown out by presenter Denis Tuohy.
+Initially, the channel was only available in London; when Match of the Day first aired on this channel, several clubs opted to negotiate its move to BBC1 where it had broader coverage.
+The core transmitter network began to grow in December 1964; by 1965, it launched in Wales, and in 1966, in Northern Ireland and Scotland.

 To establish the new channel's identity and draw viewers to it, the BBC decided that a widely promoted, lavish series would be essential in its earliest days.
 The production chosen was The Forsyte Saga (1967), a no-expense-spared adaptation of the novels by John Galsworthy, featuring well-established actors Kenneth More and Eric Porter.
 Critically for the future of the fledgling channel, the BBC's gamble was hugely successful, with an average of six million viewers per episode: a feat made more prominent by the fact that only 9 million were able to receive the channel at the time.
-In 1974, BBC2's widely acclaimed singer-songwriter series, In Concert, was lauded by The Guardian as the only British music television program that "produced television ideas".
+By 1972, 90% of the UK now received the channel.
+In 1974, BBC2's widely acclaimed singer-songwriter series, In Concert, was lauded by The Guardian as the only British music television programme that "produced television ideas".

+David Attenborough

+On 4 March 1965, David Attenborough becomes the channel's second director of programming; Michael Peacock moved over to BBC1.
+Innovations included additional sports programmes such as Sunday Cricket and Rugby Special, and, most importantly, increased documentary programming, as he had a clause to air some programmes that he produced, such as his wildlife documentaries.
+He also set his eyes on the forthcoming implementation of colour television in the UK, which BBC2 adopted in 1967, first by introducing the concept of the yellow tennis ball, and later he envisioned the addition of snooker broadcasts, as the sport used coloured balls.

+Programmes commissioned during this period included Man Alive, Call My Bluff, Chronicle, The Old Grey Whistle Test, Monty Python's Flying Circus and The Money Programme.